*All savings are provided by the insurer as per the IRDAI approved insurance plan. Standard T&C Apply

 Documents needed for Death Claim

-Following documents are needed for filing a death claim but the requirements may vary from one insurance company to another.
+Following documents are needed for filing a death claim form but the requirements may vary from one insurance company to another.

 Accidental Death Claim